ABOUT A.A.

 If you’re new to A.A., welcome!
 We’re glad you’re here.

-At the Bit by Bit Group, we use the word newcomer to describe anyone with less than a year of sobriety.
-Whether this is your very first A.A. meeting, or you’re returning after some time away, please know that you are in the right place.
+At Bit by Bit, we use the word newcomer to describe anyone with less than a year of sobriety.
+Whether this is your very first A.A. meeting or you’re returning after some time away, please know that you are in the right place.
 Many of us walked through the door feeling unsure, nervous, or even doubtful—but what we found was a fellowship of people who understood and welcomed us without judgment.
 If you are new, you are the most important person in the room.

 Welcome—we’re glad you found your way here.